Anxiety disorders - About

 What are anxiety disorders?

-Symptoms of anxiety include:
+Mental symptoms of anxiety can include:

 - feelings of dread, panic or ‘impending doom’,

-- feeling on edge or irritable,
+- feeling irritable,

 - heightened alertness,

 - changes in appetite,